trygve-lie/yocto.js/README.md

 - is.fn(val) - Check if a value is a Function.
 - is.str(val) - Check if a value is a String.
 - is.num(val) - Check if a value is an Number.
+- is.empty(obj) - Check if a Array, Object or Sting is empty.

 All checks return a Boolean value.